-- 1. Amend the DCSM to incorporate the landscape conservation and replanting guidelines contained in this chapter. - 2.
-Encourage re-vegetation that employs appropriate indigenous species and the restoration of natural landscape features, to mitigate the negative impact of development on native plant and animal communities.

-3. Encourage re-establishment of the forest edge-where clearing of forested areas is required-through the installation of appropriate edge and understory species.

-4. Encourage eradication or control of exotic nuisance plant species, where appropriate.
+- 1. Encourage re-vegetation that employs appropriate indigenous species and the restoration of natural landscape features, to mitigate the negative impact of development on native plant and animal communities. - 2.
+Encourage re-establishment of the forest edge where clearing of forested areas is required through the installation of appropriate edge and understory species. - 3.
+Encourage eradication or control of exotic nuisance plant species, where appropriate.